AndreaGhizzoni/random-utility/README.md

 ../bin/zenium
 ```

+Keep in mind that this project is still WORK IN PROGRESS, so changes will be
+made.

 ## Structure of data files
-All generated data fils will be in the following format:
+All generated data files will be in the following format:

 ### Random Slice (aka Vectors)
 ```bash